 Holly impatiently cycled a hand by her ear.
 “I’m not here for a fucking philosophy class.”

 A deep MMMMMM poured through the room, filling her body with a bone-thrumming hum.
-Her cells felt shaken and rattled, like her DNA was being pushed and pulled, nagged and twisted.
-She closed her eyes and looked away, but the light pouring off Atriya was too intense; her vision was flooded with dazzling sunspots.
+Her goddamn cells were shaking and rattling, like her DNA was being pushed and pulled, nagged and twisted.
+She closed her eyes and looked away, but the light spilling off Atriya was too intense; her vision was flooded with dazzling sunspots.

-“Stop,” she hissed, squinching her eyes tightly shut.
-She covered them both with the flats of her palms, but it didn’t help.
+“Stop,” she hissed.
+She covered her eyes with the flats of her palms, but it didn’t help.
 “Stop,” she commanded.
 And then, in a piteous wail: “PLEASE FUCKING STOP I CAN’T TAKE ANYM—”

 And then it ceased.
-Her body stopped thrumming.
 The unbearable light dimmed and vanished.
+So did the hum.

 “Fucking…what the fuck.”
 She blinked dazedly.
-Her vision gradually went from a giant pale wash to recognizable shapes.
 Everything was limned in a buzzy white aura.

 Atriya was still on his feet, hands folded behind his back.
-Centered on the wall behind him was a circular portal, ringed with vivid chains of spectral information.
-Within that border of multicolored data lay a heavenly singularity that pulsed and throbbed—a blue, incandescent circle that drew ceaselessly from its edges.
-Radiant lines slowly crawled toward the portal’s focus: a singular dot of purest white.
+On the wall behind him was a circular portal, ringed with vivid chains of spectral information.
+Within that border of multicolored data lay a heavenly singularity that pulsed and throbbed—a blue circle that drew ceaselessly from its edges.
+Radiant lines slowly crawled toward the portal’s center: a singular dot of purest white.

 “There’s your way home.”
 Atriya nodded at it.
-“When you enter the portal, try and remember who you truly are.
+“Once you enter, try and remember who you truly are.
 Contrary to what you’ve led yourself to believe, you’re not a—”

-“I know who I am,” she sneered, confidently striding toward the rip between worlds.
+“I know who I am.”
+She strode confidently toward the rip between worlds.
 “Put a cork in your Mr. Miyagi bullshit.”

 Shame and regret surged through her, growing stronger with each step.
 She kept her gaze fixed on the portal; she didn’t want to look Atriya in the eye.
-She couldn’t see his expression, but she could still feel it.
+She couldn’t see his expression, but still—she could feel it.

 He was disappointed—deeply disappointed.